luismartinezs/typescript-souls/questions/1-hello-world/README.md

-Greeting type should be a string
+Greeting type should be of type string